megallo/markoverator/README.md

 ## What is this?

 Backwards/forwards Markov text generator specific to HipChat logs.
+Can generate sentences around a specified seed word or words.

-Currently the TextUtils can be used to take raw chat sentences and remove the @mentions and URLs while leaving the emoticons.
+The expected corpus should be one message or sentence per line in a txt file.:sparkles: Currently the TextUtils can be used to take raw chat sentences and remove the @mentions and URLs while leaving the emoticons.
 It can also tokenize or remove punctuation.
+Now you have cleaned sentences.

-Feed the cleaned sentences into the model builder of [Bigrammer](src/main/java/com/github/megallo/markoverator/Bigrammer.java), and then you can generate sentences.
+Feed those cleaned sentences into the model builder of [Bigrammer](src/main/java/com/github/megallo/markoverator/Bigrammer.java), and then you can generate sentences.
 Optionally pass in a seed word and it will generate a sentence with that word somewhere in the middle, or return null if that word doesn't exist in the source model.
+You can also pass in two seed words, and if they occur in the corpus adjacent and in that order, it will happily generate a sentence around the two words.

 The model can be serialized to a file and loaded as needed instead of generating it every time.

 Example usage can be found in the [MarkovGenerator](src/main/java/com/github/megallo/markoverator/MarkovGenerator.java) class.
+A sample corpus, Alice in Wonderland, is in the root directory as `alice.txt`.

+:sparkles: I use a quick 'n dirty python script to preprocess the hipchat export.
+I'll put it up here in a future release.

+#### New in 1.0.5 :exclamation:
+- Ability to generate a phrase around two seed words instead of just one
+- Sample corpus for trying out model building

 #### Input
-The MarkovGenerator's main() method takes a path to a file as its only argument.
+The MarkovGenerator's main() method takes two arguments: a path to a corpus file, and the name of the output model file.
-The file contains one message per line, e.g.
+The input corpus file contains one message per line, e.g.
 ```
 Test.
 Test.
 Is this thing on?
 (awwyiss)